SM Spirituality Media

 Definition

-The Western esoteric tradition rooted in the Corpus Hermeticum and the figure of Hermes Trismegistus, the thrice-greatest — a syncretic blend of Greek philosophy, Egyptian mystery religion and early Gnostic thought, codified in Alexandria around the second to third centuries CE.
-Hermeticism's central claim is that the universe is fundamentally mental — the All is mind — and that the human is a microcosm in correspondence with the macrocosm.
-The tradition runs through Renaissance magic, alchemy, Rosicrucianism and freemasonry, and re-surfaces in the twentieth-century Kybalion.
+The Western esoteric tradition rooted in the Corpus Hermeticum and the figure of Hermes Trismegistus§, the thrice-greatest.
+It is a syncretic blend of Greek philosophy, Egyptian mystery religion, and early Gnostic thought, codified in Alexandria in the 2nd and 3rd centuries CE.
+Hermeticism's central claim: the universe is fundamentally mental.
+The All is mind, and the human being is a microcosm in correspondence with the macrocosm.
+The tradition runs through Renaissance magic, alchemy, Rosicrucianism, and freemasonry, and resurfaces in the twentieth-century *Kybalion*§.

 written by editorial · revised continuously